Starting in 2019, every airline having international flights will need to monitor and report their emissions to their state of attribution.

 NEXT STEP: PREPARING YOUR MONITORING PLAN

-Before the end of this year, airlines have to prepare and submit their monitoring plan to their representative state.
+Before the end of 2018, airlines have to submit a monitoring plan to their representative state.

 A monitoring plan should contain this information: